 Table 6 summarizes the modeling results for the background sound level impacts from the warehouse development.
 The primary sources of background sounds are HVAC equipment, and RTUs.
 Those impacts range from 24 dBA to 37 dBA at the nearest residential property lines.
 The sound level impacts of the warehouse development at locations further away would be even less.
 These projected sound levels are greater than the existing lowest ambient sound levels of 31 dBA to 39 dBA (see Section 2.0).
 The predicted total sound level during the quietest late night and early morning periods would therefore range from 32 dBA to 41 dBA.
 And, the resulting change in sound level would range from approximately + 0 dBA to + 3 dBA, which are less than the Hudson Noise Ordinance limit of + 10 dBA.
 Furthermore, the modeled sound level impact at the nearest residences does not demonstrate the presence of a pure tone condition.
 Table 6 confirms that the proposed warehouse development will comply with the Hudson Noise Ordinance limits for background sounds (i.e. less than a 10 dBA increase).
+Graphics that show sound level contours for background sounds are illustrated in Appendix D.

-BACKGROUND SOUND LEVELS FROM THE WAREHOUSE DEVELOPMENT
+TABLE 6 BACKGROUND SOUND LEVELS FROM THE WAREHOUSE DEVELOPMENT